Skip to main content

 Bypassing Hooks

-In rare emergencies, you can bypass pre-commit hooks:
+In rare emergencies, you can bypass all pre-commit or pre-push hooks:

 git commit --no-verify

 Warning: Only use --no-verify in emergencies.
-Bypassing scans can allow secrets, vulnerabilities, or code quality issues into your repository.
+Bypassing scans can allow secrets into your repository.
+Prefer the interactive bypass prompt in push protection mode (--hook) for an audited override flow.